sdonohoo/forecasting/internal_docs/tsperf_rules.md

 A **benchmark reference implementation** is a specific validated benchmark submission chosen from the leaderboard.

-The following diagram summarizes the relations betwwen different terms:
+The following diagram summarizes the relations between different terms and the workflow:

 <img src="./images/definitions.png" alt="drawing" heigh="300px" width="600px"/>